-- Great dippers in sauces or yoghurt for a light snack or side dish
+- Great dippers in sauces or yogurt for a light snack or side dish.

 - Use zucchinis that are medium size.
 You don’t want the wedges to be too thick as they won’t get too crispy.